Making a difference for a child

 Camp Concordia uses the NLOMA Summer Staff Profile.
 When you fill out the summer staff profile, select Camp Concordia as your 1st choice camp.
 We will contact you for an interview as soon as we receive your profile.
-Contact Dr. Craig "Doc" Oldenburg, Camp Concordia's Executive Director if you get stuck or have more questions.
+Contact Ayla Kennedy, Camp Concordia's Program Director if you get stuck or have more questions.

 It's never too late to apply.
 The earlier you apply the better, but give us a call - we often have last minute openings.